 - Follow-up – With email or card within 36 hours with information they requested on the Connection Card.

 - Commitment – Once a visitor attends two times, you want to start to connect them with some clear next steps.

 From there, you structure for growth.
 You use church growth strategies that fit the mission of who you want to reach.
-You will see the type of people who are attending your church and find the needs and fill them.
+You will see the type of people who are attending your church, find the needs and fill them.
 You want the people to be passionate about the mission of your church.
 Only use programs that advance the mission.
 Other programs could hinder the growth.

 Therefore, to get this all organized you will need something to help keep you on track of your growth process.
 We have a church growth tool that is different.
-With the assistance and input from several different Purpose Driven Church pastors and church planters, gave their input to design a comprehensive computer software.
-Not only it provides help with timely decision making information, but it also automates the essential aspects of an effective Purpose Driven ministry model in growing a church.
+With the assistance and input from several different Purpose Driven Church pastors and church planters, gave their input to design comprehensive computer software.
+Not only it provides help with timely decision-making information, but it also automates the essential aspects of an effective Purpose Driven ministry model in growing a church.

 Church Growth Software has church growth principles and church growth strategies that can be used in any church that wants to grow.
 It tracks all the information that’s needed to help make wise church growth decisions.

 How Can Church Growth Software Help?

-- Use less time doing consuming church management tasks and spend more time growing the church
+- Using less time doing consuming church management tasks and spend more time growing the church

-- Know which events work that keep people coming back
+- Knowing which events work that keep people coming back

-- Have guests come back and retain the first time guests in church with the help of a church attendance tracker
+- Having guests come back and retain the first time guests in church with the help of a church attendance tracker

-- Engage your guests with an church assimilation process from first time guest to active member
+- Engaging your guests with an church assimilation process from first time guest to active member

-- Make the process of volunteer choosing easier using the S.H.A.P.E. acronym, a Church Growth Spiritual Gifts Assessment.
+- Making the process of volunteer choosing easier using the S.H.A.P.E. acronym, a Church Growth Spiritual Gifts Assessment.
 To get a better understanding of S.H.A.P.E.
 Click Here.

-- Make timely and wise decisions using church growth strategies
+- Making timely and wise decisions using church growth strategies